Yokanisha/generatedAmusementPark/Terraform/Readme.md

-# How to Adjust Terraform
+# How to Configure Terraform
-## Create a Service Account
+## Creating a Service Account

-First of all we need to create a new Project with the rights we need.
-For this Project we go like that:
+To begin, we need to create a new project with the necessary permissions.
+Follow these steps:

-IAM & Admin -> Service Accounts -> create service account
+1. Navigate to IAM & Admin -> Service Accounts -> Create Service Account.

+3. Enter the following details:

    - Name: terraform-runner

-- Role's: Storage admin, bigquery admin and Compute Admin
+   - Roles: Storage Admin, BigQuery Admin, and Compute Admin.

-## Download the Key and store it local
+## Downloading and Storing the Key Locally

+Proceed as follows to download and store the key locally:

-`Serive Accounts` -> `Keys` -> `ADD KEY` -> `Create new Key` -> `Json`
+1. Navigate to `Service Accounts` -> `Keys` -> `ADD KEY` -> `Create new Key` -> `JSON`.

-- Store the file local!
+2. Make sure to store the file locally.

-- Do not upload it in your GitHup repository!
+3. **Do not** upload it to your GitHub repository!

-## Log in to your gcloud
+## Logging in to Your gcloud Account

-Go to your directory and type in your bash:
+Navigate to your directory and execute the following commands in your terminal:

 - `gcloud auth login`

 - `export $GOOGLE_CREDENTIALS='PATH/my-creds.json'`

-- check if it worked: `echo $GOOGLE_CREDENTIALS`
+- Verify that it worked by typing: `echo $GOOGLE_CREDENTIALS`

 Example:
 ```bash